yellowdog/python-examples/scripts/README.md

 # Command List

+Help is available for all commands by invoking a command with the `--help` or `-h` option.
+Some command line parameters are common to all commands, while others are command-specific.

+All destructive commands require user confirmation before taking effect.
+This can be suppressed using the `--yes` or `-y` option, in which case the command will proceed without confirmation.

+Some commands support the `--interactive` or `-i` option, allowing user selections to be made.
+E.g., this can be used to select which object paths to delete.

+The `--quiet` or `-q` option reduces the command output down to essential messages only.
+So, for example, `yd-delete -yq` would delete all matching object paths silently.

+If you encounter an error it can be useful for support purposes to see the full Python stack trace.
+This can be enabled by running the command using the `--stack-trace` option.

 ## yd-submit

-The `yd-submit` command submits a new Work Requirement, according to the Work Requirement definition found in the `workRequirement` section of the TOML configuration file and/or the specification found in the Work Requirement JSON document.
+The `yd-submit` command submits a new Work Requirement, according to the Work Requirement definition found in the `workRequirement` section of the TOML configuration file and/or the specification found in a Work Requirement JSON document supplied using the `--work-requirement` option.

 Once submitted, the Work Requirement will appear in the **Work** tab in the YellowDog Portal.

-The Work Requirement's progress can be tracked to completion by using the `--follow` (or `-f`) option when invoking `yd-submit`.
+The Work Requirement's progress can be tracked to completion by using the `--follow` (or `-f`) option when invoking `yd-submit`: the command will report on Tasks as they conclude and won't return until the Work Requirement has finished.

 ## yd-provision

-The `yd-provision` command provisions a new Worker Pool according to the specifications in the `workerPool` section of the TOML configuration file.
+The `yd-provision` command provisions a new Worker Pool according to the specifications in the `workerPool` section of the TOML configuration file and/or in the specification found in a Worker Pool JSON document supplied using the `--worker-pool` option.

 Once provisioned, the Worker Pool will appear in the **Workers** tab in the YellowDog Portal, and its associated Compute Requirement will appear in the **Compute** tab.